amenning/Ruby_roman_numerals/README.md

 ## How to use

-This is what you need to do to use this custom Atoi class:
+This is what you need to do to use this custom Roman class:

 1. Ensure you have ruby installed on your machine